 Q. If I’m a resident, can I become a commuter?

-A. A resident can change his/her status to commuter at any time in the semester, however, the housing charge for the semester will not be refunded.
-A student should notify the Dean of Students Office (Sycamore Cottage, extension 3390) to change to a commute, check-out of their room with their Resident Assistant and turn-in their key with the Residence Life Office.
-A student must notify the Housing Office if they chose to change to a commuter for the spring semester before January 15 in order to avoid the housing charge for the spring semester.
+A. Students can apply for commuter status if they will be residing with a parent or family member designated by a parent, and live within a fifty mile radius of campus.
+The student can request to become a commuter at any time, however, the housing charge for the semester will not be refunded.
+A student should apply to the Dean of Students Office to change to a commute, check-out of their room with their Resident Assistant and turn-in their key with the Residence Life Office.
+A student must notify the Housing Office if the requested change to a commuter has been approved for the spring semester before January 15 in order to avoid the housing charge for the spring semester.

 Q. What if I don’t like my roommate?